 The Medical Oncology Unit of Parma was established in the 1976 by Prof Giorgio Cocconi.
-From 2000 to 2002 the director was Prof Stefano Cascinu and from 2004 to now Dr Andrea Ardizzoni.
+The current director is doctor Francesco Leonardi.

 In our department the Medical Oncology Consultants and Residents are subdivided into groups, each dedicated to the main cancer diseases: Thoracic, Breast, Gastro-Intestinal, Genitourinary, Head and Neck, Melanoma and Central Nervous System group.
 Weekly multidisciplinary meetings are held to discuss clinical cases, management meeting and Journal Club are regularly planned.
 Clinical research is one of the interest and objectives of our Unit, which is a recruiting center for several national and international, sponsored and spontaneous clinical trials.
 Seminars and Meetings are periodically organized in our Unit, also in collaboration with other cancer centers.